Nonlocal doubly nonlinear diffusion problems with nonlinear boundary conditions: Nonlocal stationary problems

 \section{Nonlocal stationary problems}

-In this section we will give our main results concerning the existence and uniqueness of solutions of the nonlocal stationary Problem \eqref{02091131intro001}.
-We start by recalling the class of nonlocal Leray-Lions type operators and the Neumann boundary operators that we will be working with, these were introduced in~\cite{MST4}.
+In this section we give our main results concerning the existence and uniqueness of solutions of the nonlocal stationary Problem \eqref{02091131intro001}.
+We start by recalling the class of nonlocal Leray-Lions type operators and the Neumann boundary operators that we will be working with, and which were introduced in~\cite{MST4}.